-Gypsy, Sanka, Libby, and I are excited to be the K9 Journalist team for Iditarod!
-We have each written something about ourselves to help you get to know us better.
-We have lots of great plans and story ideas about things to write about over the next school year.
-We want to help you can about Iditarod and Alaska.
-So give me a “H O W L” and get to know the K9 Journalist Team for Iditarod!
+Zuma, Gypsy, Sled Dog Ed, Sanka, and Libby are excited to be the K9 Journalist team for Iditarod!
+They have each written something about themselves to help you get to know them better.
+They have lots of great plans and story ideas about things to write about over the next school year.
+We want to help you know all you can about Iditarod and Alaska.
+So give out a “H O W L” and get to know the K9 Journalist Team for Iditarod!

 The Redington name is pretty special in Iditarod history.
 Ramey’s Dad, Joe Redington, Sr. founded Iditarod along with Dorothy Page way back in 1973.
 Joe ran Iditarod many times – even when he was 80 years old.
-Ramey has run Iditarod many times and now his son; Ray Jr. continues to raise dogs and runs the last great race.
-Seems like raising sled dogs and racing is a way of life for the Redington family.
+Ramey has run Iditarod many times and now his sons continue to raise dogs and run the last great race.

 Zuma and I have something very special in common.
 Zuma was born in Wisconsin and moved to Alaska; I was born in Alaska and moved to Wisconsin.
 We sort of “traded” homes!
 When I grow up, I’d like to be as smart as Zuma.
 Not only do I hope to be a smart dog, I’d like to be a lead dog!
 I have so much to learn and experience.
 Let’s all be friends and trade stories.